makc438/pet_project/README.md

 ## Prepare
 ### Data
-[data](https://divvy-tripdata.s3.amazonaws.com/index.html) I used data from 202301-divvy-tripdata to 202312-divvy-tripdata
+[Data Source](https://divvy-tripdata.s3.amazonaws.com/index.html) I used data from 202301-divvy-tripdata to 202312-divvy-tripdata
 Data Range January 2023 - December 2023
+I used SQL Server Management Studio to Prepare, Process and Analyze data.

 **The dataset contains the following columns:** <br>
 - ride_id: Unique identifier for each ride